-The Dr. Pablo O. Torre Memorial Hospital (DPOTMH), a premier hospital and medical center located in Bacolod City was founded on 1954 and has grown from an 8-bed clinic to a 5-storey, 330-bed medical center and tertiary institution.
-It is also a training and teaching hospital, accredited for post-graduate medical education by the specialty board of doctors in the different fields of Surgery, Medicine, OB-Gyne, Pediatrics, and Anesthesiology.
-DPOTMH is regarded as being on the cutting edge of diagnostic and treatment technology in the region.
+The Riverside Medical Center, Inc. (RMCI) is the owner and operator of the Dr. Pablo O. Torre Memorial Hospital (DPOTMH) a premier hospital and medical center located in Bacolod City.
+Founded on 1954, it has since grown from an 8-bed clinic to a 5-storey, 330-bed medical center and tertiary institution.
+Functioning as a training and teaching hospital, the DPOTMH is accredited for post-graduate medical education by the specialty board of doctors in the different fields of Surgery, Medicine, OB-Gyne, Pediatrics, and Anesthesiology.
+The DPOTMH is also regarded as being on the cutting edge of diagnostic and treatment technology in the region.
 It boasts of having the most competent and knowledgeable healthcare personnel in the province.
-DPOTMH has top-of-the-line equipment in its Diagnostics, Imaging Department, and Clinical Pathological Laboratory.
+The DPOTMH has top-of-the-line equipment in its Diagnostics, Imaging Department, and Clinical Pathological Laboratory.

-Through the Dr. Pablo O. Torre Foundation, Inc., a non-profit, non-partisan organization, Riverside Medical Inc. dedicates a portion of its resources to improving the lives of impoverished Negrenses.
-For the year 2010 alone, the Foundation aided a good number of beneficiaries through free clinics, medical missions, community welfare services, and scholarship programs conducted all over Negros.
-Hand in hand with Gawad Kalinga, Riverside Medical Center, Inc. has built several homes in a continuing effort to help underprivileged Negrenses.
-It has also religiously provided support to St. Mary’s Home for the Aged in the form of goods and supplies.
+Through the Dr. Pablo O. Torre Foundation, Inc., a non-profit, non-partisan organization, the Riverside Medical Center, Inc. dedicates a portion of its resources to improving the lives of impoverished Negrenses.
+The Foundation has aided a good number of beneficiaries through free clinics, medical missions, community welfare services, and scholarship programs conducted all over Negros.
+Hand in hand with Gawad Kalinga, RMCI has also built several homes in a continuing effort to help underprivileged Negrenses.
+It has religiously provided support to St. Mary’s Home for the Aged in the form of goods and supplies.

-Riverside Medical Center, Inc. is also in the forefront of environmental awareness and advocacy in the city.
-It has a fully functional Sewage Treatment Plant which recycles used water and treats it so that it can be reused for flushing toilets, washing equipment, and watering plants.
-An additional component to the Sewage Treatment Plant would later allow Riverside Medical Center, Inc. to recycle used water into potable drinking water.
-In addition to this, it also has a Solid Waste Management program and a Recycling program.
+The Riverside Medical Center, Inc. is also in the forefront of environmental awareness and advocacy in the city.
+It currently operates a fully-functional Sewage Treatment Plant which recycles used water and treats it so that it can be reused for flushing toilets, washing equipment, and watering plants.
+An additional component to the Sewage Treatment Plant would later allow RMCI to recycle used water into potable drinking water.
+In addition to this, RMCI also has one of the best Solid Waste Management programs and Recycling programs in the city.

-True to its Mission to continuously improve its services, facilities, and equipment, the Hospital, under the leadership of Dr. Hector L. Torre, took an aggressive stance in developing its services.
-In 2009, the Hospital acquired a 1.5 Tesla MRI from Siemens, bringing to Bacolod City and Negros Occidental the fastest and strongest MRI in the region.
-Plans were then after drawn in connection with the construction of a modern and updated ICU.
+True to its Mission to continuously improve its services, facilities, and equipment, the Riverside Medical Center, Inc., under the leadership of then President & CEO Dr. Hector L. Torre, took an aggressive stance in developing its services.
+In 2009, the Hospital acquired a 1.5 Tesla MRI from Siemens, bringing then to Bacolod City and Negros Occidental the fastest and strongest MRI in the region.
+Plans were thereafter drawn to construct a modern and updated ICU.

-The Riverside Medical Center, Inc., is the owner and operator of the Dr. Pablo O. Torre Memorial Hospital and is a member of the Metro Pacific Hospital Holdings, Inc.
+The Riverside Medical Center, Inc., is the owner and operator of the Dr. Pablo O. Torre Memorial Hospital and is a proud member of the Metro Pacific Hospital Holdings, Inc.